Jalolsavam: Plot

-The film, set in the backdrop of watery Kuttanad, starts with the annual boat race there.
+The film begins with the annual boat race at Kuttanad.
 Alakkal Govindan captains the boat that has won the race twice already.
 His dream now is to secure a hat trick of wins in the race.

-His son Chandran is a pharmaceutical salesman (and part time local news reader) who falls in love with Geeta an industrious girl in the village.
+His son Chandran is a pharmaceutical salesman (and part time local news reader) who falls in love with Geeta, an industrious girl in the village.
 After being orphaned when her parents were drowned in a boating accident, she was taken in by Pappi Amma.
 Ponnappan, her wastrel of a son, is a local politician and activist.
 He tries to get Geeta married to a Dubai returned Jose.

 Chandrans father, Alakkal Govindan pledges all his properties for the final race but loses.
-He dies downcast and his debts and duties fall on the innocent Chandran.
-Now, Chandran has to ensure that his father's name is not besmirched and ensure that Geetha does not end up marrying the villainous Jose.
+He dies downcast and his debts and obligations fall on the innocent Chandran.